EhlisN/rsschool-cv/cv.md

 ## About me

 Since 2021, I have been studying programming, and I am fully focused on that.
 I have good soft skills and a stable growth of hard skills.
 I want to become part of the company and join a talented team, so I can be useful, improve my technical skills and grow as a specialist.

+## Skills

+- Web-development - HTML, CSS, JavaScript
+- Version control - Git, Github
+- Graphics - Figma, Photoshop
+- Preprocessor - SASS
+- CSS Framework - Bootstrap
+- Frameworks and libraries - React (basic), Angular
+- Module bundler - Webpack

+## Languages

+English - Elementary

+Russian - Native Speaker

+Belarussian - Native Speaker

+## Courses and certificates

+#### IT Step Academy

+_Frontend developer / December 2021 - October 2022_

+I have learned how to develop web pages using HTML and CSS, I have developed websites with adaptive and semantic layout.
+I have learned client side scripting using JavaScript, OOP and its core concepts.
+I have processed and parsed data using JSON, the principles of creating asynchronous API request I have implemented an application in React (TypeScript) I have learned basic knowledge of working with Angular.

+## Work experience

+#### Sector Head.
+Accounting.

+_LLC "Evrotorg" | December 2010 - December 2016_

+As a Sector Head:

+- I managed a department with a staff of 13 accountants
+- I supervised the work of economists
+  As an accountant:
+- I kept records of inventory items in retail trade
+- I worked with primary accouting documents (invoices, acts)
+- I exhibited, signed and kept records of the ESCF

+#### Salesman.
+Store manager.

+_June 2005 - December 2010_

+- I consulted buyers
+- I worked with cash registers
+- I supervised the products

+## Education

+#### International Institute for the Humanities and Economics

+_2006-2010_

+Economics and management at the enterprise

+#### College of Commerce

+_2001-2005_

+Merchandiser